Joel Mabus CDs

 I hadn't listened to this album for a few years before remastering it, but I was

-surprised at how much I still liked it, nearly 20 years later.
+surprised at how much I still liked it, some 20 years later.
 A bit of

 studio wizardry has me playing two instruments at the same time on few